jonas-werner/nc2-cluster-deployer/README.md

 - **Prism Central Subnet** (`prism_central.subnet.subnet_cloud_id`): Used for Prism Central management services
 - **Flow Subnet** (`fvn_config.subnet_cloud_id`): Used for Flow Virtual Network (FVN) functionality

 Each subnet serves a specific purpose and must be properly configured in your existing VPC.
-The subnets are specified using different field structures in the API payload.
+The subnets are referenced in various sections in the REST payload and deployment will fail if they are not accurate.

 ## Example Payload Structure
+The payload will optionally be displayed prior to cluster creation during script execution.

 ```json
 {